ryru/dependency-graph-analyser/README.md

 Analyse and visualise module dependencies in Gradle projects.

-In large and complex Gradle projects with many dependencies between the modules, it is sometimes difficult to keep track of everything. `dga` can analyse such projects and visualise the dependencies between the individual modules with the help of [Mermaid](https://mermaid.js.org/).
+In large and complex Gradle projects with many dependencies between the modules, it can be difficult to keep track of everything. `dga` can analyse projects and visualise the dependencies between the individual modules with the help of [Mermaid](https://mermaid.js.org/).

 ```mermaid
 graph TD